Tuesday, 17 September 2013

 Dumbells press

-Initiate movement by bringing elbows out to sides.
+Dumbells press Stand with two dumbbells position in front of shoulders, palms facing body and elbows under wrists.
+Execution Initiate movement by bringing elbows out to sides.
 Continue to raise elbows outward while pressing dumbbells overhead until arms are straight.
-Lower to front of shoulders in opposite pattern and repeat
+Lower to front of shoulders in opposite pattern and repea...

 Shoulder Workout Routine